Thomas Zwiefelhofer: Deputy prime minister of Liechtenstein

 During his term in office, he as a part of the government was responsible for the establishment of an asylum task force, and then an amendment to the Liechtenstein asylum law in response to the 2015 European migrant crisis.
 It also included a revision of the gambling law in 2016 which allowed for the opening of casinos in Liechtenstein for the first time.

-Zwiefelhofer was re-nominated as the Patriotic Union's candidate for prime minister on 16 June 2016.
-The 2017 Liechtenstein general election once again resulted in a win for the Progressive Citizens' Party.
+Zwiefelhofer was re-nominated as the VU's candidate for prime minister on 16 June 2016; the 2017 elections once again resulted in a win for the FBP.
 As a result, Zwiefelhofer resigned and was succeeded by Daniel Risch as deputy prime minister on 30 March 2017.

 Later life

 Since 2018, Zwiefelhofer has been the honorary consul of the Czech Republic in Liechtenstein.